nyguerrillagirl/MongoosePM/README.md

 It should be added and populated as suggested in the final notes.

+### This is Chapter02 notes
+Establishing a database connection

 ### Project documentation
 Shall be available in the last branch (MONGOOSEPM_11)